Comparison of Interactive Media Design School Options in Denver, CO

 Metropolitan State University of Denver

-The Metropolitan State University of Denver first opened its doors in 1965, and it has since become the top educator of undergraduate students in Colorado, with over 23,000 undergrads enrolled each year.
-The average class size is 22, and the school offers industry mentors in many subject areas.
+The Metropolitan State University of Denver first opened its doors in 1965, and it has since become the top educator of undergraduate students in Colorado, with nearly 20,000 undergrads enrolled each year.
+The average class size is 21, and the school offers industry mentors in many subject areas.
 Degree programs in technical communications are available on all three campuses.

 Digital Media Minor